A Nonlocal Formulation of Rotational Water Waves: The Non-Local Formulation

 A novel non-local formulation in two and three dimensions for irrotational water waves was presented by \cite{ablowitz2006nnl}.
 Here we extend this formulation to rotational water waves with constant vorticity in two dimensions and for irrotational water waves in an arbitrary number of dimensions.

-The formulation by \cite{ablowitz2006nnl} is based on the existence of the so-called \emph{global relation} (see \cite{fokas2008uab}).
+The formulation by \cite{ablowitz2006nnl} is based on the general approach for studying boundary value problems for a large class of partial differential equations introduced by one of the authors, see \cite{fokas1997utm} and \cite{fokas2000integrability}.
+A crucial role in this approach is played by a certain nonlocal equation called the \emph{global relation}.
 The global relation is a consequence of the following fact: suppose that the functions $u$ and $v$ are harmonic in $\Omega\subset \mathbf{R}^{n-1}\times\mathbf{R}$.
 Then,

 for each $(x,y) \in \Omega$.
-This can be verified by expanding out the left hand side of \eqref{global_lem_eqn} to find:
+This can be verified by expanding out the left hand side of \eqref{global_lem_eqn} to find

 which vanishes in $\Omega$ since both $u$ and $v$ are harmonic in $\Omega$.